michaelhazan/.dotfiles/README.md

 # .dotfiles

-This is a set of dotfiles for Linux, intended to be used with [GNU `stow`](https://www.gnu.org/software/stow/).
+This is a set of dotfiles for Linux / MacOs, intended to be used with [GNU `stow`](https://www.gnu.org/software/stow/).

 ## Terminology